-Housing starts showed a pick up in supply in 2022, but supply chain issues and inflation may weigh on development
+Housing starts show supply chain issues and inflation has started to weigh on development

 Source: CSO, Irish Department of Housing, Planning & Local Government

 ^{} Housing completions derived from electrical grid connection data for a property.
 Reconnections of old houses overstate the annual run rate of new building (all connections in graph).